 South Russian Workers' Unions, M., 1924;

-Pershina 3.
-V., Essays on the history of the revolutionary movement in the south of Ukraine, K.-Od., 1975.
+Pershina Z. V., Essays on the history of the revolutionary movement in the south of Ukraine, K.-Od., 1975.

-The first attempt to create an independent working organization was undertaken in Odessa in May 1875.
+First attempt to create an independent labor organization was undertaken in Odessa in May 1875.

-At the head of the "South Russian Union of Workers" stood the worker-intellectual E. O. Zaslavsky.
+The head of the “South Russian Union of Workers” was the intellectual worker E. O. Zaslavsky.
 Program and organizational principles " South Russian Union” were formulated in its charter.
-The main goal of this organization is the elimination of the socio-economic and political system that existed in Russia, the main means of achieving this goal is a violent coup.
-For the success of social and economic emancipation, it was said in the charter, the union of workers is necessary.
-This provision was very valuable, its inclusion in the statute testified to the acquaintance of its authors with the Statute of the First International, worked out by K. Marx.
-The influence of the Charter of the First International was reflected in the propaganda by members of the " South Russian Union» principles of internationalism.
-It united workers of different nationalities, provided assistance and support to the struggle of the Slavic peoples against the Ottoman yoke.
+The main goal of this organization is the elimination of the socio-economic and political system that existed in Russia; the main means of achieving this goal is a violent coup.
+For the success of social and economic liberation, the charter stated, the unification of workers was necessary.
+This provision was very valuable; its inclusion in the charter testified to the familiarity of its authors with the Charter of the First International, developed by K. Marx.
+The influence of the Charter of the First International was reflected in the propaganda by members of the “ South Russian Union» principles of internationalism.
+He united workers of different nationalities, provided assistance and support to the struggle of the Slavic peoples against the Ottoman yoke.

-However, the statute South Russian Union” reflected some influence of the utopian socialism of the Narodniks: it did not single out the special, leading role of the working class in the democratic struggle, exaggerated the importance of propaganda, and did not clearly formulate the political tasks of the proletariat.
-Nevertheless, the creation of an independent class organization of workers, the growing interest in the development of the labor movement in Europe testified that the advanced workers began to free themselves from the influence of populism.
+However, according to the charter " South Russian Union“reflected some influence of the utopian socialism of the populists: it did not highlight the special, leading role of the working class in the democratic struggle, exaggerated the importance of propaganda, and did not clearly formulate the political tasks of the proletariat.
+Nevertheless, the creation of an independent class organization of workers and the growing interest in the development of the labor movement in Europe indicated that advanced workers began to liberate themselves from the influence of populism.

-Program " northern union”, reproduced in the underground printing house “Land and Freedom” (January 1879), was issued in the form of an appeal “To the Russian Workers”.
-In the formulation of the ultimate goal - the replacement of the state by a "federation of free communities" - one can also see the influence of populism.
-The program proclaimed the need to abolish private ownership of land and establish communal land tenure.
-The workers must unite in associations that organize production and own the instruments of production.
-Very important is the statement of the "Northern Union" that the fate of the social revolution in Russia depends on the workers and that the tasks Russian workers are closely connected with the tasks of social democracy Western Europe.
+Program " Northern Union", reproduced in the underground printing house of "Land and Freedom" (January 1879), was framed in the form of an appeal "To the Russian workers."
+In the formulation of the ultimate goal - replacing the state with a “federation of free communities” - the influence of populism is also visible.
+The program proclaimed the need to abolish private ownership of land and establish communal land ownership.
+Workers must unite into associations that organize production and own the instruments of production.
+The statement of the “Northern Union” is very important that the fate of the social revolution in Russia depends on the workers and that the tasks Russian workers are closely related to the tasks of social democracy Western Europe.
 The program clearly spoke of the need for political struggle.
-It formulated political demands - freedom of speech, press and assembly, the abolition of estates, the introduction of free education, the replacement of the army with the general armament of the people, etc. The demand for political freedoms and recognition of the need for political struggle is a big step forward compared to populist organization"Land and freedom".
-The Earth Volts criticized " northern union"for imitating the program of the German Social Democracy (in particular, for introducing political demands into the program), but the leaders" northern union"Standed on the position of international unity and political struggle, necessary for the complete social emancipation of the proletariat.
-The program of the "Northern Union of Russian Workers" testified to the growth of class consciousness among the advanced proletarians of Russia, that they went further than the Narodniks, who did not understand the significance of the political struggle.
+She formulated political demands - freedom of speech, press and assembly, the abolition of estates, the introduction of free education, the replacement of the army with the universal arming of the people, etc. The demand for political freedoms and the recognition of the need for political struggle is a big step forward compared to populist organization"Land and Freedom".
+The Earth Volts criticized " Northern Union"for imitating the program of German Social Democracy (in particular, for introducing political demands into the program), however, the leaders " Northern Union“stood on the position of international unity and political struggle necessary for the complete social liberation of the proletariat.
+The program of the “Northern Union of Russian Workers” testified to the growth of class consciousness among the advanced proletarians of Russia, to the fact that they went further than the populists, who did not understand the importance of political struggle.

 History of creation and existence